 Little Known Ways to Grab the Attention of a Literary Agent

-Many of you know that I spend a lot of time speaking with literary agents back in the day, before COVID.
-We used to have lunch or coffee.
+Before COVID, I spent a lot of time speaking with literary agents over lunch or coffee.
 Nowadays, we do those virtually.

-One of the things that I can tell you across the board is: Yes, they still want an engaging story and yes, your piece still needs to have a marketability aspect.
+One of the things I can tell you across the board is: Yes, they still want an engaging story, and yes, your piece still needs to have a marketability aspect.

 What does that mean?